 I'm going to test it on VM just with LTP (that's what I've done and nothing found on previous builds) and with my openQA instance (haven't tried yet).

 - ltp_cve, kotd_ltp_cve (https://openqa.suse.de/tests/3168071#step/cve-2011-2183/7, https://openqa.suse.de/tests/3168079#step/cve-2011-2183/7)

 - install_ltp (found as problematic in the past, when serial console enabled, now working when disabled serial console with SERIAL_CONSOLE=0)

-#1 Updated by pvorel about 2 years ago
+#1 Updated by pvorel over 2 years ago

 cfconrad I wonder if this could be fixed with one of your PR